 Regional Thematic Study: Management of the External Borders of the EU and its Impact on the Human Rights of Migrants

-Given the importance of migratory movements within and around the European Mediterranean region, the Special Rapporteur on the human rights of migrants has decided to focus his country visits of 2012 to examine, from a global perspective the complex issues of border control and management within the EU, using real case examples from the national level.
+Given the importance of migratory movements within and around the European Mediterranean region, the Special Rapporteur on the human rights of migrants decided to focus the country visits of 2012 on the examination, from a global perspective, of the complex issues of border control and management within the EU, using real case examples from the national level.

-In this regard, he held consultations with the in key EU institutions responsible for protecting and promoting the rights of migrants in Brussels, including the Directorate-General Home Affairs and the Directorate-General for Justice of the European Commission, and other relevant regional entities including the European Parliament, the European Council, the Fundamental Rights Agency, FRONTEX, and relevant civil society actors.
+The Special Rapporteur held consultations with key EU institutions responsible for protecting and promoting the rights of migrants in Brussels, including the Directorate-General Home Affairs and the Directorate-General for Justice of the European Commission, and other relevant regional entities including the European Parliament, the European Council, the Fundamental Rights Agency, FRONTEX, and relevant civil society actors.

-During the session of the Human Rights Council, e also hosted a Side Event on the Study on 29 May 2013, which aimed to convene a constructive dialogue with Member States, the EU, international organizations, civil society organizations and other stakeholders on how to implement the recommendations in the report, by defining concrete actions for follow up.
+After the presentation of the report to the 23rd session of the Human Rights Council, the Special Rapporteur also hosted a Side Event on the Study on 29 May 2013.
+The event aimed to convene a constructive dialogue with Member States, the EU, international organizations, civil society organizations and other stakeholders on how to implement the recommendations in the report, by defining concrete actions for follow up.

-He also held a public eventat the European Parliament, co-organised with PICUM, and held another high level High-levelclosed door meeting organized by the Centre for European Policy Studies and the Open Society Foundation.
+The Special Rapporteur also held a public event at the European Parliament, co-organised with PICUM, and held another high level High-levelclosed door meeting organized by the Centre for European Policy Studies and the Open Society Foundation.

 1. Concept Note